tungsten106/NN-with-numpy/README.md

 # pytorch-study
-The breif note when I'm studying pytorch
+The brief note when I'm studying pytorch